LukePappa/myOS/text.md

-One may unify with the transcendent heart of being by choosing the appropriate responses to external events, the actions of others, and personal shortcomings.
+One may attend to the transcendent heart of being when they cease to generate suffering in response to external events, the actions of others, and personal shortcomings.